 Detroit is the ultimate foodie destination.
 Don’t believe us?
 Just ask National Geographic, Travel + Leisure, and Zagat.
-Think of any type of food, and we have it at our Detroit restaurants – with a twist.
+Think of any type of food, and we have it at our restaurants in Detroit – with a twist.
 Craving soul food?
 We’ve got the classics, and a vegan version, too.
 Food prepared by award-winning chefs?
 We have more arriving every year.
-Detroit offers breweries to fuel your Saturdays and brunch to kickstart your Sunday Fundays.
+Detroit breweries will fuel your Saturdays and brunch in Detroit will kickstart your Sunday Fundays.
 And a trip to Detroit wouldn’t be complete without a stop at a Coney Island.
 Read on for the best places to eat in Detroit.
 Trust us – you’ll be coming back for more.

 The D’s dining scene erupts with cuisine classics.
 From Mexican and Italian restaurants, to Detroit’s take on barbecue and vegan food, you’ve got plenty of options sure to fit your pallet at the best restaurants in downtown Detroit.
 Don’t miss out on authentically Detroit staples, like Coney Islands and Detroit-style pizza.

 Ethnic Cuisine in Detroit